Money Dials: How You Spend & Why (Expert advice on spending)

-- Choosing food based on macros, not simply taste (e.g., Ezekiel bread)
+- Choosing food based on your goals, not simply taste

-- Selective about your workout gear (Lululemon + Nike are the best)
+- Selective about the quality, not quantity, of your workout gear

 Taken to its logical extreme, the health and fitness Money Dial can mean annual yoga retreats, always checking restaurant menus before you go, and joining social groups based on fitness.